-- Achieve an overall GPA of 3.00 - B.S. in Nutrition (Dietetics) DPD students may repeat a DPD-required course - Earn a grade of "C" or higher in all other DPD-required courses - Must pass the ServSafe Certification Examination
+- Achieve an overall GPA of at least 3.00 - B.S. in Nutrition (Dietetics) DPD students may repeat a DPD-required course

 Declaration of Intent to Complete:

 Students who are applying to a supervised practice program before they have completed their degree, can receive a Declaration of Intent to Complete.
 This document must include all the courses that are required for completion of the B.S. in NHM-GD (see Course Chart presented below) or program completion for the post-baccalaureate students and the semester in which they will be completed.
 Failure to complete the listed courses may result in forfeiting the Dietetic Internship placement if the student is matched prior to graduation.